 Situated on the south bank of the River Orwell, just on the outskirts of a village called Chelmondiston, is a place called Pin Mill.
-Like many of the spots that I visit, this place lies within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.
+Like many of the spots I visit, this place lies within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.

-Earlier this year, Kodak announced that they were bringing back Kodak Gold 200 in 120 format.
-With the cost of film increasing rapidly over the last couple of years, I was excited by a new “budget” film stock, and decided to give their Gold 200 offering a go as soon as I could get my hands on a box.
+Earlier this year, Kodak announced they were bringing back Kodak Gold 200 in 120 format.
+With the cost of film increasing rapidly over the last couple of years, I was excited by a new “budget” film stock and decided to give their Gold 200 offering a go as soon as I could get my hands on a box.

 On getting the scans back from FilmDev, I was a little undecided.
 I think I’ve been so used to shooting the likes of Portra 160/400 and Pro400H that this felt a little different.
 By no means in the wrong way.
 Some have even compared it to Portra 160, but I wasn’t getting this “feel” from it.
 Many years back, I used Gold 200 in 35mm format and found it easily under-exposed.
 Usually, I tend to err on the side of overexposure, and with Portra, I get the look and feel that I’m after by shooting at half box speed and metering for the shadows.
 Some of these shots, however, felt a little off and were similar to my experiences with the 35mm format.